CromwellCMS/Cromwell/website/docs/development/theme-development.md

 This is a multipurpose phase that happens before we run Webpack compiler of Next.js.

-1. We wrap your pages in a root component that requests and injects settings from Admin panel such as custom head HTML, meta data (SEO), settings for Plugins, etc.
+1. We wrap your pages in a root component that requests and injects settings from Admin panel such as custom head HTML, metadata (SEO), settings for Plugins, etc.

 2. Cromwell CMS needs to generate meta info files on your source code.
 In order to parse your files, we need to transpile them into plain JavaScript first.